LBU-OOP/OOPtutorials/ArraysAndArrayLists.md

 Collections.sort( riders, new RiderComparitor());
 ````
 This uses the code we saw above RiderComparitor to sort the riders ArrayList.
 It then loops around the riders ArrayList (we could have used a forach loop) and outputs each element, which is now in order of WattsPerKilo, with Tadej Pogacar at the top.
+Try and modify the sorting code so that it does a secondary sort on alphabetical order.
+You can then add some more riders to your program.
+Wout Van Aert, Mattieu Van Der Pool and Duncan Mullier are all good riders.